ddrcode/teensy_6502_com_bridge/examples/README.md

 Teensy bridge.
 As 6502 needs RAM for functioning, the memory is emulated with a simple byte array in the program (on the host machine).

+This folder provides two implementations of the example (doing exactly the same): one in C++ and one in Rust.

 ## Compilation and execution

-1. Plug your Teensy with running Bridge app from this repo.
+For both, C++ and Rust program, make sure you connect your Teensy with running Bridge app from this repo first.
+The microcontroller must be connected in order to make the host computer recognise the serial port.

 It's sufficient to have the CPU connected only with address, data, Phi2 and Read/Write pins.

+### C++ version

-1. Check Teensy's port name (`arduino-cli board list`) and update `configuration.hpp` file, if needed.
+1. Check Teensy's port name (`arduino-cli board list`) and update [`configuration.hpp`](cpp/configuration.hpp) file, if needed.
 1. Compile the example: `g++ -o example.out *.cpp`
 1. Execute the example app: `./example.out`

+### Rust version

+1. Check Teensy's port name (`arduino-cli board list`) and update [`configuration.rs`](rust/src/configuration.rs) file, if needed.
+1. Compile the example: `cargo build`
+1. Execute the example app: `cargo run`

 ## Expected result